flacoman91/wordpress-demos/README.md

 I'm including in this set of plugins:
 * Books - example plugin to demo how to create a custom type using a plugin.
 Shows how to create custom meta box.
-* Widget Dropdown Demo - example to show how to create a dropdown selector inside of a widget, and save this info.
+* Custom Menus - example on how to customize menu items
+* Custom Meta Boxes - demonstrates how to add various meta boxes onto a post. demonstrates how to use nonces.
 * Customize Theme Menu Mod - example how to add options to the customize menu to override some color options on the fly.
 This also injects css into your theme.
+* foscam - just a plugin that allows you to display a camera feed onto any post or page using a shortcode. it demonstrates how to insert an options page and save this information
+* tiny mce addon - demonstrates how to add a custom button into your WYSIWYG in order to insert a shortcode into the editor with a modal dialog.
+* Widget Dropdown Demo - example to show how to create a dropdown selector inside of a widget, and save this info.
+* Widget Dynamic Fields - demonstrates how to use a widget and have it provide fields dynamically, and not require a hard coding of fields.